blburns/netmon-plugins/README.md

 ### Usage

-All plugins follow the standard monitoring plugin interface (compatible with Nagios, Icinga, and other systems):
+All plugins follow the standard monitoring plugin interface (compatible with Icinga and other systems):

 ```bash
 # Check disk usage